As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Preheat your wok or skillet over medium-high heat.
-Add coconut or avocado oil and allow to heat almost until smoking.
+- Preheat wok or skillet over medium-high heat.

-- Add the peas and toss to coat.
-Allow to sit for a minute and then stir.
-Repeat "stir and wait" two more times.
+- Add snow peas and toss to coat.
+Allow to sit in the pan for a minute and then stir.3 cups snow peas

 Notes